 A recent case of seminal importance is Chloro Controls India Pvt.
 Ltd. v.
 Severn Trent Water Purification Inc. - (2013) 1 SCC 641.
 Here, the court was faced with a situation where parties to a joint venture had entered into several related agreements - some with different entities from amongst their group.
-These agreements had diverse dispute resolution clauses: some with ICC arbitration in London; some with no arbitration clause; and one agreement with an AAA arbitration clause with Pennsylvania, (USA) as its seat.
+These agreements had diverse dispute resolution clauses: some with ICC arbitration in London; some with no arbitration clause; and one agreement with an AAA arbitration clause with Pennsylvania (USA) as its seat.
 The Supreme Court strongly came out with a pro-arbitration leaning stating that the legislative intent is in favour of arbitration and the Arbitration Act "would have to be construed liberally to achieve that object".
 The Court held that non-signatory parties could be subjected to arbitration provided the transactions were within the group of companies and there was a clear intention of the parties to bind non-signatories as well.
 It held that subjecting non-signatories to arbitration would be in exceptional cases.
 This would be examined on the touchstone of direct relation of the non-signatory to the signatories, commonality of the subject matter and whether multiple agreements presented a composite transaction or not.
 The situation should be so composite that performance of the "mother agreement" would not be feasible without the aid, execution and performance of the supplemental or ancillary agreements.
+Chloro Controls has been followed in Ameet Lalchand v.
+Rishabh Enterprises (2018) 15 SCC 678 and Cheran Properties v.
+Kasturi and Sons (2018) 16 SCC 413.